 The beautiful Boulder Reservoir is the perfect setting to try SUP yoga with Rocky Mountain Paddleboard.
 It’s a crazy-good workout for your core, as you learn to balance on the water and move through yoga poses.
 And if you happen to tip and take a dip — all the more refreshing!

 Decompress your spine, use gravity for a great stretch and simply experience the thrill of being suspended in a hammock-like wrap for no-impact aerial yoga, available at Yoga Hive.
 Another option is to combine yoga and acrobatics for acroyoga — a freeing, flying sensation, made possible by the support of a yoga partner.
 Sound fun?
-Boulder Movement Collective has a weekly class.
+Boulder Circus Center has an intro to acroyoga class.

 Get grounded, breathe in Boulder’s fresh air and soak up mountain views in some Boulder’s loveliest city parks.
-FitLiv's PowerFit Yoga meets regularly in iconic Chautauqua Park, where views of the Flatirons are front and center.
-Additionally, Yoga in Your Park is a nationwide program that connects nature-loving yoga instructors to students wishing to expand their practice into the great outdoors.
-Choose from Tantra Park, with its rolling green hills, or Eben G. Fine Park, bordered by babbling Boulder Creek.
+Yoga Pearl meets regularly in North Boulder Park for vinyasa and family classes.
+Head to the iconic Chautauqua Park, where views of the Flatirons are front and center, for a self-led class of your own or with friends and family.

 A heart-opening, inspirational weekend takes place in Boulder every year during the Hanuman Festival.
 Participants can relax and connect with like-minded yoga-lovers, check out the vendor village, listen to live music from top-name artists, and hear uplifting stories from the Wisdom Talk series.